pascomnet/documentation/site/content/endpoints/_index.en.md

 Due to vast range of firmware versions available for the different IP telephones, it is not possible for us to test each version.
 Therefore, it could be the case that pascom does not support some firmware versions.
 {{% /notice %}}

-{{% notice info %}}
-Due to the current security standards, Snom 3xx IP telephones will not be supported in the upcoming pascom 19 version.
-{{% /notice %}}

 **[Setup Snom Endpoints, Click here!]({{<ref "/endpoints/snom" >}})**